MTG/da-tacos/README.md

 # Da-TACOS

 We present Da-TACOS: a dataset for cover song identification and understanding.
-It contains two subsets, namely the benchmark subset and the cover analysis subset, with pre-extracted features and metadata for 15,000 and 10,000 songs, respectively.
+It contains two subsets, namely **the benchmark subset** and **the cover analysis subset**, with pre-extracted features and metadata for **15,000** and **10,000 songs**, respectively.
 The annotations included in the metadata are obtained with the API of [SecondHandSongs.com](https://secondhandsongs.com).

 For organizing the data, we use the structure of SecondHandSongs where each song is called a 'performance', and each clique (cover group) is called a 'work'.
 Based on this, the file names of the songs are their unique performance IDs (PID, e.g. `P_22`), and their labels with respect to their cliques are their work IDs (WID, e.g. `W_14`).